ember-learn/guides-source/guides/release/components/triggering-changes-with-actions.md

 But what about the opposite direction?
 How does data flow back out of the component to the parent?
 In Ember, components use **actions** to communicate events and changes.

+To make this easier to explain, we need to bring another design pattern into the scope.

+## Data-Down, Actions-Up

+A Data-Down, Actions-Up pattern allows you to abstract your component from your application scope and think about it as a wrapper with triggers, data, and UI.
+Think about your component as an empty bucket with a valve at the bottom.
+When you refill it with water you are passing Data-Down into it.
+When you open a valve, you initiate Action-Up.
+Now your component is driven by your actions and uses the data it holds.
+In Ember, components use actions to communicate events and changes within your component or up to the parent component.

+Now you know that the child component can be used to chain activity from user interactions (such as a button click) and propagate that action for data flow within its own **actions** or out of the child component to the parent component.
+As we previously stated, recipient of the action execution can be current component, parent component, controller, route, or injected service.

 Let's look at a simple example of how a component can use an action to communicate with its parent.